tetractic/FormatDocComments/README.md

 ![Menu screenshot](images/menu-screenshot.png)

 The extension adds two new commands to the *Edit* › *Advanced* menu:
-* *Format Doc Comments in Selection* formats the XML documentation comments that overlap the selection.
+* *Format Doc Comments in Selection* formats the documentation comments that overlap the selection.
 If nothing is selected then it formats the comment under the caret.
-* *Format Doc Comments in Document* formats all the XML documentation comments in the document.
+* *Format Doc Comments in Document* formats all the documentation comments in the document.

 ## Configuration